dmarushkin/appsec-discovery/docs/index.md

       - 'login'
 ```

-Run on yor folder with swaggers, protobuf and other structured contracts in code and get parsed objects and fields marked with severity and category tags:
+Run on code project folder with swaggers, protobuf and other structured contracts in code and get parsed objects and fields marked with severity and category tags:

 ```
 appsec-discovery --source tests/swagger_samples